Forest Carbon Partnership Facility

 3. Building evidence, data and knowledge on gender awareness.

-In addition, the FCPF has developed several gender guidance documents, including on gender integration in Carbon Fund Emissions-Reduction Programmes (ER-P), with corresponding in several countries including Costa Rica, Ghana, Lao PDR, Nepal, and Uganda.
+In 2020, the FCPF conducted several studies to support women’s engagement in REDD+, including a review of gender mainstreaming in benefit-sharing plans.
+In addition, the FCPF has developed several gender guidance documents, including a gender integration brief, resulting for example in an action plan for gender integration in Carbon Fund Emissions-Reduction Programmes (ER-P) in Lao PDR, with corresponding gender action plans in several additional countries including Costa Rica, Ghana, Nepal, and Uganda.

 Fund Governance